 Bernie Sanders on Financial Regulation

-Bernie supports tougher bank regulation, including bringing back the Glass-Steagall Act.
-Glass-Steagall was passed in 1933, in the wake of the Great Depression, in order to prevent banks from making risky investments with the savings deposits of average Americans and then falling back on federal deposit insurance when their bets go bad.
-Glass-Steagall was mostly repealed in 1999 when President Clinton signed the Financial Services Modernization Act.
-Many economists argue that its repeal contributed to the severity of the 2008 financial crisis.
-In July 2015, Elizabeth Warren was joined by Senators Maria Cantwell, Angus King, and John McCain in introducing the 21st Century Glass-Steagall Act.
-Bernie has co-sponsored similar legislation in the past, and has stated that he supports this new bipartisan bill.
+Bernie supports reinstating the Glass-Steagall Act, which creates a wall between commercial banking and investment banking.
+Glass-Steagall was passed in 1933, in the wake of the Great Depression, to prevent banks from making risky investments with the savings deposits of average Americans and then falling back on federal deposit insurance, which protects those deposits, when their bets go bad.
+Glass-Steagall was repealed in 1999 when President Clinton signed the Financial Services Modernization Act.
+Many economists argue that the repeal of Glass-Steagall contributed to the severity of the 2008 financial crisis.
+Bernie opposed the repeal of Glass-Steagall, re-introduced similar legislation in the past, and co-sponsored the bipartisan 21st Century Glass-Steagall Act.

 What’s the difference between commercial and investment banks?

-Investment banks manage the fortunes of the wealthy, including hedge funds.
-They usually offer financial advice and trade and own complex financial assets like stocks, bonds, and derivatives.
-These banks are not covered by the FDIC, meaning their bets are not insured by taxpayers.
+Investment banks manage the fortunes of wealthy people and large corporations.
+They manage hedge funds and facilitate mergers and acquisitions.
+They usually offer financial advice and trade complex financial assets like stocks, bonds, and derivatives.
+These banks are not covered by the FDIC, meaning their investments are not insured by the government.